Please wait while the page is loading...

 Simpsons has built a strong reputation as an intellectual property and entertainment law practices.
 Director Adam Moxon Simpson has litigated the rights to music and lyrics, including the Australian classic “Love is in the Air” and the Twisted Sister 1980s rock anthem “We’re Not Gonna Take It.”
 Director Jules Munro has represented a leading lifestyle and media celebrity in connection with TV productions, ambassadorships, brand protection and assisting with media relations and brand integration business advice; he is an active volunteer with the Arts Law Centre of Australia, providing free legal advice to members of the Centre in relation to the arts and entertainment industries.

 Sparke Helmore is a firm with more than 700 people working from eight offices across Australia.
-Sydney-based Shannon Platt who leads the corporate and commercial group and is the national service line leader of the IP team has more than 20 years’ experience representing clients in IP disputes in courts and litigation arising from misleading and deceptive conduct, breach of confidence and protecting trade secrets.
-Partner Dalvin Chien in Sydney is another key practitioner.
+Sydney-based Shannon Platt is the national service line leader of the IP team with more than 20 years’ experience representing clients in IP disputes in courts and litigation arising from misleading and deceptive conduct, breach of confidence and protecting trade secrets.
 The firm’s clientele covers diverse industries that include industrial chemicals, pharmaceuticals, furniture, creative arts, fashion, construction, hospitality and hotels, banking, IT, FMCGs, engineering, telecommunications, Australian Commonwealth, State and local government, among others.
-In July 2020, the firm merged with Laycock Burke Castaldi, with new partner Julien Castaldi bringing substantial IP experience to the merged firms.
+The firm acted for Community First Credit Union (CFCU) when it intended to rebrand from being a credit union to a bank and Bendigo Bank, owner of trademarks “COMMUNITY BANK”, successfully opposed CFCU’s registration of the marks “COMMUNITY FIRST BANK” and “COMMUNITY FIRST MUTUAL BANK.”
+The firm was successful in 1) its appeal from the Registrar of Trade Marks’ decision in the opposition by Bendigo Bank and 2) a revocation action against Bendigo Bank’s “COMMUNITY BANK” trademark.
+Bendigo Bank relied on this mark to oppose CFCU’s applications for the “COMMUNITY FIRST” marks.
+In July 2020, the firm merged with Laycock Burke Castaldi, with national practice group leader Julien Castaldi bringing substantial IP experience to the merged firms.

 Spruson & Ferguson companies are incorporated entities owned by IPH Limited, a publicly listed holding company for a number of IP professional services brands operating across Asia.
 The team is mostly made up of professionals with solid, real-world experience in science, engineering, legal, defense, telecommunications, ICT, electronics, computing and finance, thus boosting their capabilities of delivering effective, insightful solutions to their clients.
-Principal Daniel Wilson leads the firm’s trademarks practice from Sydney, working closely with Khajaque Kortian, principal and head of Spruson & Ferguson Lawyers, which handles litigation for the group.
+Simon Potter is managing director for Australia; he has also overseen the development of the firm’s chemical and life sciences patent team in Australia.
+The firm works closely with Spruson & Ferguson Lawyers, which handles litigation for the group.
+The firm acted for McDonald’s Australia in Federal Court proceedings against Hungry Jack’s – known elsewhere as Burger King – due to infringement issues in connection with the BIG MAC and MEGA MAC registered trademarks.
+The case also involved an additional claim of misleading and deceptive comparative advertising.
 The firm was named patent firm of the year at the 2023 Asia IP Awards.

 Wayne McMaster, a Melbourne-based firm named for the long-time Australian IP lawyer of the same name, is noted for providing IP protection strategies for new and developing technology, assessing existing patent portfolios and providing patent infringement and invalidity opinions.
 McMaster has managed numerous major patent litigations in the Federal Court and High Court, as well as patent oppositions at IP Australia; he has more than 35 years of experience in cases such as Mylan v.
 Sun Pharma, Merck v.
 BMS and ESCO v.
 CQMS